-In addition, in the event of the Company terminates the employment of Mr. Fines without "Cause" during the three-year performance period associated with his 2017 PSU award (as such term is defined in the applicable PSU award agreement), Mr. Fines is entitled to pro-rata vesting based on actual performance at the end of the performance period.
+In addition, in the event of the Company terminates the employment of Mr. Fines without "Cause" during the performance period associated his PSUs awarded in connection with the TBEI acquisition (as such term is defined in the applicable PSU award agreement, as amended), Mr. Fines is entitled to pro-rata vesting based on actual performance at the end of the performance period.